javif89/waycast/README.md

 ### Dependencies

-WayCast's depencencies are entirely based on [Iced's dependencies](https://github.com/iced-rs/iced/blob/master/DEPENDENCIES.md).
+WayCast's dependencies are primarily based on [Iced's dependencies](https://github.com/iced-rs/iced/blob/master/DEPENDENCIES.md), with additional requirements for the plugin system.
 For development and nix installations, the flake.nix takes care of these.
-If you're installing WayCast on a different system, make sure you has the following libraries available:
+If you're installing WayCast on a different system, make sure you have the following libraries available:

+**Iced requirements:**
 - expat
 - fontconfig
 - freetype